dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_tutorial.rst

 parallelism during processing.

-The profile model is then calculated from the reflections in :file:`reindexed_reflections.pickle`.
+The profile model is then calculated from the reflections in :file:`refined.pickle`.
 First reflections with a too small 'zeta' factor are filtered out.
 This essentially removes reflections that are too close to the spindle axis.
 In general these reflections require significant Lorentz corrections and as a result have less trustworthy intensities anyway.